 21 December 2016

-Mayor of Christchurch Lianne Dalziel officially opened the Christchurch Adventure Park on Friday.
+Mayor of Christchurch Lianne Dalziel officially opened the Christchurch Adventure Park last week.

 Christchurch Mayor Lianne Dalziel is excited for what the opening of the Christchurch Adventure Park will do for the region.
 “In Christchurch we have always prided ourselves as having a great location– bordered by the coastline and the Canterbury Plains, close to the Port Hills and in sight of the mountains.
 We are the international gateway to the South Island.